gemseo/gemseo/doc_src/source/software/installation.rst

 and minimum common set of |g| dependencies on any platform (Linux, Windows, MacOS) in an environment named *gemseo*.
-You may edit :file:`environment-py3.yml` to change the environment name or the python version (3.6, 3.7 or 3.8).
+You may edit :file:`environment-py3.yml` to change the environment name or the Python version (3.6, 3.7 or 3.8).

-For python 2, use :download:`this file <../../../environment-py2.yml>`.
+For Python 2, use :download:`this file <../../../environment-py2.yml>`.

 Then,
 activate this environment with: